chernikovalexey/Kumquat/documentation/Kernel.md

 ###Kumquat DB (`ke.db`)

-Convenient API which wraps standard Web SQL DB API, adding a few methods.
+Convenient API, which wraps standard Web SQL DB API, and adds a few new methods.

 __Choose the database to work with `ke.db.choose(name[, size])`:__

-It chooses the database for future working.
-It the database doesn't exist, it creates the database.
+It chooses the database for the future working.
+If the database doesn't exist, it creates the database.

-Note: before using other methods of `ke.db` you should obligatorly choose the database.
+__Note:__ before using other methods of `ke.db` you should obligatorly choose the database.

 __Selected database `ke.db.selected`:__

 Getter.
-Contains the name of the selected database (chose using the previously described method).
+Contains the name of the selected database (chosen using the aforesaid method).

 ```javascript
 ke.db.choose('test_db');